 - (a) The Company manufactures and sells a range of various integrated circuits, semiconductors, electrical equipment and materials, chemicals, gas, components.
 Sales are recognized when control of the products has transferred, being when the products are delivered to the customers, the customers have full discretion over the channel and price to sell the products, and there is no unfulfilled obligation that could affect the customers' acceptance of the products.
 Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customers, and either the customers have accepted the products in accordance with the sales contract, or the Company has objective evidence that all criteria for acceptance have been satisfied. - (b) Sales revenue from products is recognized based on the contract price, and the amount is limited to the part that is highly possible of not incurring a significant reversal.
-The sales are usually made with a credit term of 2 to 3 months, which is consistent with the market practice.
-As the time interval between the transfer of committed goods or services and the payment of customers may possibly exceed one year, the Company does not adjust the transaction price to reflect the time value of money.
-However, the individual financial components of contracts are not significant. - (c) A receivable is recognized when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.
+The sales are usually made with a credit term of 2 to 3 months, which is consistent with the market practice. - (c) A receivable is recognized when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.